 A rolled CC view It's performed to locate a lesion only visible in the cranio-caudal view, or when overlapped tissues in the standard view can simulate or...

-Salad oil sign, also referred as droplet sign, is characterised by small rounded high T2 signal foci within a breast implant on MRI studies and represents water droplets or small amounts of air within the silicone.
-It also can be characterised as hypointense foci on the water-suppressed sequence...
+Salad oil sign, also referred to as the droplet sign, is characterised by small rounded high T2 signal foci within a breast implant on MRI studies and represents water droplets or small amounts of air within the silicone.
+It also can be characterised as hypointense foci on the water-suppressed s...

 Feel free to edit this page however you want, if you want to just play and see how editing works.

 words after bullets should not be capitalised unless they represent a name, e.g. Churg-Strauss syndrome will have "C" and "S" as ...

 Sappey plexus is a network of lymphatics in the areola of the nipple.

 The breast is originally an ectodermal tissue, thus its lymphatic drainage is mostly parallel to the lymph flow of the overlying skin.
 Lymphatic flow from the skin finds its way to the diffuse subcutaneous plexus between the ...

 Scirrhous carcinoma of the breast is a pathological sub type of breast cancer.
 It is a sub type of invasive ductal carcinoma not otherwise specified and present as a hard lump.
 The proportion of pathologic lymph node metastasis among scirrhous carcinomas is significantly higher than that among c...